domicjs/domic-docs/src/tutorial/03-observables.md

 Similarily, node attributes can also be observables and updated whenever one changes.

-This example shows the class attribute being linked to an observable.
+This example shows the `class` attribute being linked to an observable.
-While this will work as intended, read the chapter about special attributes, as the behaviour for class is actually more complex than just using strings.
+While this will work as intended, read the chapter about special attributes, as `class` is handled differently to allow for a lot of flexibility.
 </div>

 ```typescript